replomancer/Swordfight/README.md

    and set `lein run` as command.
 This will make Swordfight play as black.
 5. Play your first move.
 6. Swordfight plays a Mexican Defense (a.k.a.
 Kevitz–Trajkovic Defense a.k.a.
 Black Knights' Tango)
-   and resigns after your third move.
+   and after your third move it starts moving knights randomly.
+When checked it still tries a move with the knights which in general is illegal (XBoard displays useful messages).
+   The engine resigns form further game after losing the knights.
    If you run `xboard -debug` there will be some debugging info in the `xboard.debug` file.

 ![XBoard window](https://raw.githubusercontent.com/evalapply/Swordfight/master/doc/mexican_defense.png)